ShengzhiLuo/Paradise_Running/README.md

 # Paradise Running

-[Paradise Running](https://shengzhiluo.github.io/Paradise_Running/) is a single player platform game interactive demo that play around the hills with jumping and running.
+[Paradise Running](https://shengzhiluo.github.io/Paradise_Running/) is a single player platform game interactive demo that play around the clouds with jumping and running.
-Players will be able to tab the keyboard to jump and run, to escape the cliff and gain scores by collecting coins on the way.
+Integrates an object-oriented Javascript game structure with the smooth rendering of HTML5 canvas to create an unusual and curious experience.

 ## MVP
-  1. Players will be able to tab the space and arrow on keyboard.
+  1. Players will be able to click the screen to start.
-  2. Players will be able to select different characters and difficulties, wins the scores by collection and the distance they ran.
+  2. Players will be able to press up-arrow and right-arrow to jump and run
-  3. Game will be finished if player's character fall to the cliff.
+  3. Game will be finished if player's character fail to jump on to the platforms.
-  4. There are gonna be random platforms that players can jump on to and random moving cubes between the down hills.
+  4. There are gonna be random platforms that players can jump on to.

 ## Wirefame
 ![Wireframe](./media/wireframe.png "Title")